mike-lischke/antlr4-c3/readme.md

     ID: [a-zA-Z] [a-zA-Z0-9_]*;
     WS: [ \n\r\t] -> channel(HIDDEN);

 You can see the 2 special rules `variableRef` and `functionRef`, which mostly consist of the `ID` lexer rule.
 We could have instead used a single `ID` reference in the `simpleExpression` rule.
 However, this is where your domain knowledge about the language comes in.
 By making the two use cases explicit you can now exactly tell what to query from your symbol table.
+As you see we are using parser rules to denote entity types, which is half of the magic here.

 The code completion core can return parser rule indexes (as created by ANTLR4 when it generated your files).
 With a returned candidate `ExprParser.RULE_variableRef` you know that you have to ask your symbol for all visible variables (or functions if you get back `ExprParser.RULE_functionRef`).
 It's easy to see how this applies to much more complex grammars.
 The principle is always the same: create an own parser rule for your entity references.
 If you have an SQL grammar where you drop a table write your rules so:

     dropTable: DROP TABLE tableRef;
     tableRef: ID;